Cooking With Ayeh

 • Chili sauce or chili oil to make them spicy peanut noodles

-In a bowl, grate the garlic and ginger and add all the remaining peanut sauce ingredients.
-Start by adding 2 tablespoons of water and whisk together to achieve a creamy yet runny consistency.
-If it's too thick, add more water slowlyPeanut sauce being whisked in a bowl
+In a bowl, grate garlic and ginger and add all the remaining peanut sauce ingredients.
+Add 2 tablespoon of the noodle cooking water and whisk until smooth

 Tips for Peanut Noodles Recipe

-4. Remove the pan from the heat then add the noodles and sauce.
-You don't want to cook the sauce as it thickens up very quickly and it will become less creamy
+3. Remove the pan from the heat then add the noodles and sauce.
+You don't want to cook the sauce as it thickens up very quickly and it will become less creamy.
+You could also remove ingredients from the pan to a large bowl then mix in the sauce that way

 FAQs